 3. Offer content that will engage with your audience

 If you have a page filled with the right people, offer them the right content.
 Press the right buttons and their lights will come on.
 Give your audience reasons to comment on and share your posts.
 This in turn will attract more like minded people and boom!
-You’re selling candles in Scunthorpe.
+You have a successful radio station and your advertisers are happy.

 The golden rule with successful marketing on social media is not about getting the most amount of likes possible.
 It’s about getting likes from the right people who will turn into customers and buy from you.